The Best Paint Sprayers for DIYers, According to a Professional Contractor

 If you have a decent-size DIY project planned—refinishing your backyard fence, changing the color of your bedroom walls or front door, even giving your rental’s kitchen cabinets a makeover—you may be feeling swayed by more than one viral (i.e., satisfying) TikTok video revealing how easy a paint sprayer can make any paint job look.

 But before running to your local hardware store and picking up the first one you see, Zach Kenney, professional contractor and president of Rhode Island’s ZK Painting, stresses that it’s important to know which type your project calls for and how to safely operate it.
 On a scale of DIY to professional, using a paint sprayer is pretty advanced.
 That’s why he walked us through everything you need to know, from the differences between airless and high volume low pressure (HVLP) options to picking out the right tip size so you’re able to purchase the best paint sprayer based on your needs.
-If you’re willing to put in the work to learn proper prep and maintenance, you’ll reap the rewards in the long run (less time and a smoother finish, for starters) when it comes to all of your future painting needs.
+If you’re willing to put in the work to learn proper prep and maintenance required to use the best paint sprayers, you’ll reap the rewards in the long run (less time and a smoother finish, for starters) when it comes to all of your future reno needs.

 - Best HVLP: Wagner Control Spray HVLP Paint Sprayer